Natchitoches is a city unlike any other in Louisiana.

 Cane River National Heritage Area

-Roughly 116,000 acres of land, the Cane River National Heritage Area begins just south of Natchitoches and extends south and west for 35 miles.
+The Cane River National Heritage Area covers roughly 116,000 acres of land, and begins just south of Natchitoches and extends south and west for 35 miles; the CRNHA celebrates the unique Creole culture, history and impact to the area.

 Natchitoches, as with most Louisiana cities, prides itself in our delectable local cuisine.
 From home-grown cooking, to creole and Cajun recipes, Natchitoches has a great blend of unique restaurants with original recipes and flavors for everyone.

-Whether you plan to stay here permanently or just passing through, Natchitoches has a unique dining experience and the best lodging with all the signature southern charm.
+Whether you plan to stay here permanently or just passing through, Natchitoches has a unique dining experience and the best lodging with all the signature southern charm–from our famous meat pies to Prime steaks, from creole to fresh seafood.

 Being in the South, we are known for our hospitality and charm, and Natchitoches takes that reputation very seriously.